 Whenever an organisation creates a new way of accessing its data, it puts that data at greater risk.
-Remote working intensifies that risk as it can be hard for the employee and the organisation to know when the data is breached, and it will be even harder to identify how it happened.
+Working remotely intensifies that risk as it can be hard for the employee and the organisation to know when the data is breached, and it will be even harder to identify how it happened.

 Organisations should address vulnerabilities to its networks and the physical storage of data.